Cook County Poor Farm, Illinois: History

-The first almshouse in Cook County, Illinois was built in 1835 and was located in Chicago at the intersection of Clark and Randolph streets.
+The first almshouse in Cook County, Illinois, was built in 1835 and was located in Chicago at the intersection of Clark and Randolph streets.
 Funded and supervised by the Cook County Board of Commissioners, the almshouse provided refuge for the destitute, the insane, single mothers and their children, the elderly, infirm, and physically and mentally disabled residents of Cook County.
-In 1841, the county decided to establish a county poor farm outside the city limits of Chicago, south of the city in Lake Township.
-According to Chicago historian, Richard C. Lindberg, “The feeling was it’s better to isolate the population of the mentally handicapped, the indigent, and keep them far away from the city proper,” This county farm was in operation until 1854, when the inmates were transferred to the larger, new County Poor Farm in Jefferson Township.
+In 1841, the county decided to establish a county poor farm outside the city limits, in Lake Township, south of Chicago.
+Chicago historian Richard C. Lindberg wrote that officials believed it was better to isolate the indigent and mentally ill "far away from the city proper.”
+The Lake Township farm operated until 1854, when inmates were transferred to the new County Poor Farm in Jefferson Township.

 Early years (1851–1862)

-In 1851, the Cook County Board of Commissioners purchased 160 acres in the township of Jefferson, as the site for a new poorhouse and insane asylum.
-Initially, both facilities together were known as the Cook County Poor Farm, and were housed in a new three-story brick building costing $25,000.
-In 1854, the first 76 residents were transferred from the existing Lake Township almshouse to the new facility.

-“They didn’t provide very many services,” says Joseph J. Mehr, a clinical psychologist who wrote about Dunning in his 2002 book, An Illustrated History of Illinois Public Mental Health Services “What they really provided were a place to sleep and food,” he says.
-“And that was pretty much the extent of it.”
+In 1851, the Cook County Board of Commissioners purchased 160 acres in Jefferson Township, as the site for a new poorhouse and insane asylum.
+Initially, both facilities together were collectively known as the Cook County Poor Farm and were housed in a three-story brick building costing $25,000.
+In 1854, the first 76 residents were transferred from the Lake Township almshouse to the new facility.
+Clinical psychologist Joseph J. Mehr wrote that early services were minimal: “What they really provided were a place to sleep and food...and that was pretty much the extent of it.”